-16.5 Summary Conviction Penalties
+16.6 Penalties

-- .1 A person who fails or refuses to comply with an offence ticket is liable to sanctions as described in Section 343 of the Yukon Municipal Act. - .2 In addition to the penalties provided for under section 16.4 of this bylaw, a person convicted of an offence pursuant to section 16.2, may be ordered to remove such development and reclaim the site at that person's own expense. - .3 Should any person owning or occupying real property within the City refuse or neglect to pay any penalties that have been levied pursuant to this bylaw, the

-- development officer may inform such person in default that the charges shall be added to, and shall form part of, the taxes payable in respect of that real property as taxes in arrears if unpaid on December 31 of the same year. - .4 When a development officer has issued a ticket under section 16.4 that results in a summary conviction, the development officer shall report this information to Council.
-(Section amended by Bylaw 2019-15 passed February 24, 2021)
+- .1 A person who fails or refuses to comply with a notice of offence order is liable to sanctions as described in section 343 of the Yukon Municipal Act. - .2 In addition to the penalties provided for under section 16.4 of this bylaw, a person convicted of an offence pursuant to section 16.2, may be ordered to remove such development and reclaim the site at that person's own expense. - .3 Should any person owning or occupying real property within the City refuse or neglect to pay any penalties that have been levied pursuant to this bylaw, the development officer may inform such person in default that the charges shall be added to, and shall form part of, the taxes payable in respect of that real property as taxes in arrears if unpaid on December 31 of the same year.